apify/apify-docs/docs/tutorials/cache-repeated-page-data.md

                 // We scrape the seller data
                 const sellerData = extractSellerData($);

-                // We populate the cache so all other products of this sellers can be server from there cache[sellerData.sellerId] = sellerData;
+                // We populate the cache so we can access all of this seller's other products from there cache[sellerData.sellerId] = sellerData;

                 // We merge seller and product data and push